-- (d) The authorized accounting firm will review your net worth claims and your accumulation of funds through an analysis of your supporting financial documentation.
+- (c) You must declare all of your personal net worth and provide supporting documents to the authorized accounting firm.
+Your personal net worth includes the net worth of your spouse or common-law partner, and dependent children, if applicable. - (d) The authorized accounting firm will review your net worth claims and your accumulation of funds through an analysis of your supporting financial documentation.
 The authorized accounting firm will produce a verification report of your total personal net worth and its legal accumulation.
 The report will outline the amount that is verifiable, and whether there are any issues that may require further investigation by the BC PNP.
 The authorized accounting firm may contact you to request additional information. - (e) When the review is complete, the authorized accounting firm will send you and the BC PNP a copy of the net worth verification report.
+You will submit your copy to the BC PNP as an upload.